imanuelgittens/javascript-studies/Course-06-Introduction-To-Javascript-And-Modern-Web-Development/Section-03-Getting-Started-With-JavaScript/questions.md

 Since the operands are converted to the same type before comparing, all these statements return false.

 3) Identity or Strict Equality (===) - this operator compares two operands without any type conversion i.e they must be of the same type and have the same value.
-Some example outputs from this comparator include
+Some example outputs from this comparator include:

 	"1" === 1 //false
 	1 === 1 //true
 	false === 0 //false

 4) Non Identity or Strict Inequality (!==) - this operator compares two operands without any type conversion i.e. they must not be of the same type and must not have the same values.
-Some example outputs from this comparator include
+Some example outputs from this comparator include:

 	"1" !== 1 //true
 	"1" !== "1" //false
 	false !== 0 //true

 5) Greater than (>) - this operator returns true if the operand to it's left is greater than the operand to it's right.
-Some example outputs from this comparator include
+Some example outputs from this comparator include:

 	5 > 3 //true
 	1 > 4 //false

 6) Greater than or Equal to (>=) - this operator returns true if the operand to it's left is greater than or equal to the operand to it's right.
-Some example outputs from this comparator include
+Some example outputs from this comparator include:

 	3 >= 3 //true
 	10 >= 9 //true
 	2 >= 3 //false

 7) Less than (<) - this operator returns true if the operand to it's left is less than the operand to it's right.
-Some example outputs from this comparator include
+Some example outputs from this comparator include:

 	5 < 3 //false
 	1 < 4 //true

 8) Less than or Equal to (<=) - this operator returns true if the operand to it's left is less than or equal to the operand to it's right.
-Some example outputs from this comparator include
+Some example outputs from this comparator include:

 	3 <= 3 //true
 	10 <= 9 //false